matrix-org/synapse/docs/specification.rst

 See the `Room events`_ section for more information on ``m.room.member``.

 After the user has joined a room, they will receive subsequent events in that room.
-This room will now appear as an entry in the ``/initialSync`` API.
+This room will now appear as an entry in the |initialSync|_ API.

 Some rooms enforce that a user is *invited* to a room before they can join that room.
 Other rooms will allow anyone to join the room even if they have not received an invite.

 Inviting users
 --------------
+..
+TODO kegan
   - Can invite users to a room if the room config key TODO is set to TODO.
 Must have required power level.
   - Outline invite join dance.
 What is it?
 Why is it required?
 How does it work?
   - What does the home server have to do?

 The purpose of inviting users to a room is to notify them that the room exists so they can choose to become a member of that room.
 Some rooms require that all